ghowland/LawOfInformationLocality/README.md

 For non-physical objects, such as computer data, the data set is self-contained, and so a "now" moment has the same amount of data as any other stored moment in time (snapshot).

 If you have more than 1 physical thing, then you must consider the set of them as a given unique state.
-The important thing for qualifying uniqueness for this Law is that nothing can be anonymous, nothing can be random, we are talking about a particular set of information, that is a local set of information.
+The important thing for qualifying uniqueness for this Axiom is that nothing can be anonymous, nothing can be random, we are talking about a particular set of information, that is a local set of information.

 #### Unique Set of Information, as a Population